tomt5/HelloWorld/readme.md

 ## Requirements
 Windows 10 or later
 ## Installation
 Copy the [executable](./x64/Release/HelloWorld.exe) to a preferred location on your computer and navigate in the commandline to the folder, in which the [file](./x64/Release/HelloWorld.exe) is located.
-Then type "Hello World.exe" and enjoy this great piece of software.
+Then type "HelloWorld.exe" and enjoy this great piece of software.